kabJhai/kabJhai/README.md

 - 🔭 I’m currently working as a **Senior Software Engineer at MPS**

-- I am also a **Machine Learning Research Fellow [Fatima Fellowship]**
+- I was a **Machine Learning Research Fellow [Fatima Fellowship]**

 - 👯 I’m looking to collaborate on **open source projects on Computer vision, and Robotics**

 - 👨‍🏫 I have 2+ years of teaching experience with strong research background.
+- I have 4+ years of full-time software development experience and 2+ years of freelance development.

 - 💬 Ask me about **pytorch, computer vision, mobile app development, and web development**